mappingtools/osu-collaboration-bot/README.md

 ## To run this bot
 - Create a PostgreSQL database with the schema from database.sql
-- Add your discord bot token and PostgreSQL connection string to `appsettings.json` OR add them as environment variables:
+- Add your discord bot token and PostgreSQL connection string to `appsettings.json` OR add them as environment variables in a `.env` file:
 ```
 App__ConnectionString=<YOUR CONNECTION STRING>
 App__Token=<YOUR DISCORD BOT TOKEN>